ede73/diagrammer/README.md

 ```

 Note! a2:f0 isn't actually a diagrammer language construct!
-In AST it appears as a node named "a2:f0" (and for b2:f1 same thing).
+In AST it appears as a vertex named "a2:f0" (and for b2:f1 same thing).
-It'll be passed as a2:f0 node to the renderer, which then may do something with it.
+It'll be passed as a2:f0 vertex to the renderer, which then may do something with it.
 In GraphViz case, renderer outputs
 ```
 digraph{
   ...